Are your SEC XBRL and EDGAR filings in sync with each other?

 This more often than not happens where companies still following the ‘traditional’ model of compliance reporting where the preparation of the 10-Q and 10-K documents are still using word file and excel files on individual desktops. and multiple versions of the document are floating around across various desktops.
 Not just that, XBRL and HTML documents are created separately, and every number then is compared to ensure that the HTML and XBRL documents are in sync.

-If the company was using some software for creation of its report, it is likely that it is not a single source software.
-A single source software is one which generates both the XBRL and HTML from a single source file, leaving no room for such an error.
+If the company was using some software for the creation of its report, it is likely that it is not a single source software.
+A single source software is one that generates both the XBRL and HTML from a single source file, leaving no room for such an error.

 All said and done, it may happen that the reviewers of the document checked the accuracy of the HTML document only, completely missing out on comparing it with the XBRL version to look for consistency.